Roskilde Cathedral: St Andrew's Chapel and St Bridget's Chapel

 These two chapels, on the north side of the cathedral, are the only remnants of the many medieval chapels that were attached to the original cathedral.
 St Andrew's chapel was constructed in 1396, and St Bridget's in 1485.

 St Andrew's chapel was completely redecorated in 2010 by artist Peter Brandes, who provided a new altarpiece as well as a latticework separating the chapel from the nave.
 It is the intention of the parochial church council that in the future the chapel will provide a more intimate setting for some of the church functions in the cathedral, such as weddings or baptisms.
 The chapel has its own small organ for these services.

 Since the Reformation, St Bridget's chapel has mainly been used to store various items of church inventory from Catholic times, no longer needed in the Lutheran era.
 These include the three-seated celebrant's chair, the cantor's chair, and the canons' letter box.
 The chapel also has the oldest gravestone in the cathedral, dating back to ca. 1250.
 Queen Margrethe II has chosen St Birgitte's Chapel as the future burial site for herself with a sarcophagus created by artist Bjørn Nørgaard.
-The sarcophagus is finished and installed, but is covered until the death of the regent.
+The sarcophagus is finished and installed, but is covered until the death of the former sovereign.

-Frederick IX's burial site
+Frederik IX's burial site

-Opened on September 23, 1985, it was the first burial site outside of the cathedral itself.
-The reason for the construction was twofold: it had been Frederick IX's wish to be buried outside the cathedral, in view of Roskilde Fjord (the king was a keen sailor and closely connected to the navy), and in any case there was no space left in the chapel of Christian IX.
-It was only on the king's death in January 1972 that debate was opened on how his wish could be granted.
+Opened on 23 September 1985, it was the first burial site outside of the cathedral itself.
+The reason for the construction was twofold: it had been Frederik IX's wish to be buried outside the cathedral, in view of Roskilde Fjord (the King was a keen sailor and closely connected to the navy), and in any case there was no space left in the chapel of Christian IX.
+It was only on the King's death in January 1972 that debate was opened on how his wish could be granted.
 A meeting was held in May of the same year, involving the municipality, the parochial church council, the National Museum of Denmark, and a foundation for building and landscaping culture.
 In 1974 a discussion paper was presented, which spelled out how the area would be preserved and the new burial site established.
 There was some opposition from members of the parochial council, who insisted that the tradition of burying monarchs inside the cathedral be upheld.
 The zoning plan for the area was finished in 1982 and work on the burial site could begin.

 The burial site was designed by architect Vilhelm Wohlert in cooperation with Inger and Johannes Exner, and consists of a simple, uncovered brick octagon with a bronze gate designed by Sven Havsteen-Mikkelsen.
 The gravestone was cut from Greenlandic granite by sculptor Erik Heide, though the grave was not sealed permanently until the burial of Queen Ingrid in 2000.
 At the wish of Queen Ingrid, the grounds of the burial site are covered in wild vines and plants from throughout the kingdom.